 A Waterfront Property is on water.
-(Should we slow down, so you can catch up?!)
 These properties include those on lakes and rivers.
 A Lake Property is on a lake, and supports lifestyles that include activities like sailing, water skiing, jet skiing, fishing, kayaking, etc. Oh, and ‘hammocking’, as in taking a good summertime nap in the shade, while reclined in a hammock!
 And a Riverfront Property is on a river, which is often desirable for fishing enthusiasts.
-Sorry, but for us, properties that have ponds or streams don’t fit our definition of ‘waterfront’.
+For us, properties that have ponds or streams don’t fit our definition of ‘waterfront’.

 A Log Home often covers a range of construction, and could include full-log construction, log siding, and sometimes timber frame construction, even though that’s different.
 Log homes are a dream property for many people, who have a variety of desires, like living closer to nature, or the feeling of simpler times.